CartoDB/documentation/app/content/react/library-reference/core.md

 #### histogram

-Categorizes numeric values as a histogram from a set of features, having the option of just calculating the frequency (with COUNT operation) or an aggregated operation on the features inside the bin (eg. SUM).
+Categorizes numeric values as a histogram from a set of features, having the option of just calculating the frequency (with COUNT operation) or an aggregated operation on the features inside the bin (e.g., SUM).

 - **Input**: